vayulurubhargavi/devTinder-webapp/README.md

 --create a slice and add the reducer to the appstore --add the redux devtoold to chrome
 --navbar should update as soon as user logs in --refactor the code by adding a constansts file
 --you should not be able to access other routes without login

+--logout feature
+---feedpage-get the feed api result and add it to the Slice and --build the user card on feed page
+--profile page